amhou/resume/RESUME.md

 * Processed the timely check-in of all attendees for weekend event.
 * Manage a team of 8-10 volunteers over the course of the weekend.

-#### Savoy Swing Club
-*Board member, April 2013 - October 2015*
+#### Northwest Balboa Festival
+*Co-founder, January 2014 - Current*

-* Board member of a 501(c)3 non-profit organization dedicated to the preservation and spread of American vintage swing dance.
+* Co-founder and Organizer of a non-profit Balboa swing dance festival in Seattle, WA.
-* Fundraising to provide free swing dance education to Seattle-area high schools.
-* Organized club events with between 100-300 attendees.
-* Maintained club website.
+* Event hosts 150-200 attendees with classes, live music, happy hours.
+* Yearly gross of over $10,000, remaining steady over the last 3 years.
+* Maintain festival website, run registration system, Emcee during event.
+* Manage a team of 8-10 volunteers over the course of the weekend.

 #### Boy Scouts of America
 *Member, December 2004 - January 2012*